 Dr. Ralph Richardson, dean of the College of Veterinary Medicine, said, “We are thrilled to formally recognize Dr. Palmer’s career.
 He is clearly a world-renowned leader in disease research with an impeccable reputation and a deep commitment to improving human and animal health.
 This award is very well-deserved – and relevant due to the growing awareness of veterinary research related to global health issues.”

-As a researcher, Dr. Palmer had a goal to improve control of animal diseases with direct impact on human health and well-being.
-Within this focus, he currently leads collaborative disease research programs in sub-Saharan Africa and throughout Latin America as well as directing investigation into genetic change in microbial pathogens and the risk for shifts in disease pattern and emergence.
+Dr. Palmer’s goal as a researcher is to improve control of animal diseases with direct impact on human health and well-being.
+Within this focus, he has led collaborative research programs on infectious disease in southern and eastern Africa, the Middle East and Latin America, where he currently directs a multi-institutional research effort studying genetic change in microbial pathogens and the risk for shifts in disease pattern and emergence.

-With his research on animal disease and human public health, Dr. Palmer was elected into membership in the National Academy of Sciences and currently is a member of the Board on Global Health within the Institute of Medicine.
-He is also a member and serves on the board of directors of the Washington State Academy of Science.
-This organization provides expert scientific and engineering analysis to inform public policy-making.
-Dr. Palmer has received the Merck Award for Creativity, the Sahlin Award for Research, Scholarship and the Arts, and holds a Merit Award from the NIH.
-He is a Fellow of the American Association for the Advancement of Science.
-In 2009, Dr. Palmer was recognized by the K-State College of Veterinary Medicine with its Distinguished Alumnus Award.
+For his research at the interface of animal disease and human public health, Dr. Palmer was elected to membership in the National Academy of Sciences and is a current member of the Global Health Group within the Institute of Medicine.
+Additionally, Dr. Palmer is a member of and serves on the Board of Directors of the Washington State Academy of Science, which provides expert scientific and engineering analysis to inform public policy-making.
+Dr. Palmer has been recently recognized with the Merck Award for Creativity, Schalm Lectureship at the University of California, NIH Distinguished Scientist Lecture, Sahlin Award for Research, Scholarship and the Arts, and Fellow of the American Association for the Advancement of Science.